 - Many religions strongly suggest their believers to circumcise the newborn or later in life at the rite of passage. (history of circumcision).

-- When the father was circumcised, the probability is much higher that the son will be circumcised.
+- When the father had a circumcision, the probability is much higher that the son also gets a circumcision.
 A Canadian study showed that when father was circumcised, 82% would circumcise the son.
 However, when the fathers had no circumcision, only 15% would circumcise their sons.

 - In the past, particularly 3 or 4 decades ago, there was a belief that penile cancer was less frequent in circumcised men than in uncircumcised men.
 But subsequent studies showed that it was an accumulation of carcinogenic substances that built up in smegma secretions that was responsible for the development of penile cancer.
 Regular removal of smegma removed also the risk of penile cancer development.